Skip to main content

 This is the season of blooming gardens, sunny days, picnic hampers and good vibes.
 Bring something warm to wear just in case – and join a Tasmanian spring fling.

 See fields of intense colour at Table Cape Tulip Farm on the state’s north-west coast (late September, for a month).
-To coincide, the local council runs the Bloomin' Tulip Festival, with food, music, art and entertainment in nearby Wynyard (October).
+To coincide, the local council runs the Tulip Festival Wynyard (12 October), with food, music, art and vibrant entertainment.

-Just as colourful but of human making, Launceston’s Junction Arts Festival (September) is about extraordinary arts events in unusual places.
+Just as colourful but of human making, Launceston’s Junction Arts Festival (19–22 September) is about extraordinary arts events in unusual places.
+Also in September, Great Eastern Wine Week (6–18 September) is a collective of over 40 events, celebrating the cool-climate drops and boutique wineries of the East Coast Wine Region.

-And unique contemporary art thrives in the most unordinary of places at the Unconformity (October) – a inventive, biennial festival on the rugged west coast.
+Artists gather in Sheffield’s Mural Park to compete in the annual Mural Fest (3 –9 November), with the artworks remaining on display for the following year – worth a look regardless of when you visit.
+And unique contemporary art thrives in the most unordinary of places at the Unconformity – an inventive, biennial festival on the rugged west coast (October 2025).

 Looking for a festival to satisfy your niche interests?
-The Tasmanian Chamber Music Festival (October), Effervescence Tasmania Sparkling Wine Festival (November) and the Spring Bay Squid Festival (November) have got you covered.
+The Tasmanian Craft Fair (1–3 November), the Tasmanian Chamber Music Festival (8–10 November) and Effervescence Tasmania Sparkling Wine Festival (8–10 November) have got you covered.

 Summer